 Please refer to Financial Aid and Awards for additional details on regulations and application requirements.

-Ingrid Nystrom Archaeology Award (Value: Approximately $3,000)
+Ingrid Nystrom Archaeology Award (Value: minimum of $2000)

 The Ingrid Nystrom Archaeology Award is valued at a portion of the income earned on the Ingrid Nystrom Archaeology Endowment Fund.
 It is awarded annually (spring) to a student who has declared a major in Archaeology, is registered in a minumum of 9 credit hours (not necessarily in Archaeology) and who will be using the award to further his/her studies in Archaeology or Physical Anthropology.
 Written applications must be submitted to the Undergraduate Academic Advisor, Vlad Vintila, by November 1st and must include the following: 1) a current unofficial or advising transcript; and 2) a letter describing how the award will be used and any other relevant information.
 Applicants are ranked by the Department of Archaeology Undergraduate Awards Committee.
 The committee will be guided by the following principles: proposed use for the Award, academic achievement, and financial need.